MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-accelerators.md

 As keyboard accelerators are not typically described directly in the UI of your UWP application, you can improve discoverability through [tooltips](../controls-and-patterns/tooltips.md), which display automatically when the user moves focus to, presses and holds, or hovers the mouse pointer over a control.
 The tooltip can identify whether a control has an associated keyboard accelerator and, if so, what the accelerator key combination is.

+**Windows 10, Version 1803 (April 2018 Update) and newer**

+By default, When keyboard accelerators are declared, all controls (except [MenuFlyoutItem](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MenuFlyoutItem) and [ToggleMenuFlyoutItem](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.togglemenuflyoutitem)) present the corresponding key combinations in a tooltip.

+> [!NOTE]
-Starting with Windows 10, version 1803, when KeyboardAccelerators are declared, controls present the corresponding key combinations in a tooltip by default (unless they are associated with [MenuFlyoutItem](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MenuFlyoutItem) and [ToggleMenuFlyoutItem](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.togglemenuflyoutitem) objects, see the [Labels]()).
-If a control has more than one accelerator defined, only the first is presented in the tooltip.
+> If a control has more than one accelerator defined, only the first is presented.

 ![Accelerator key tooltip](images/accelerators/accelerators_tooltip_savebutton_small.png)

 *Accelerator key combo in tooltip*

-For [AppBarButton](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.appbarbutton) and [AppBarToggleButton](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.appbartogglebutton) objects, the keyboard accelerator is appended to the label.
+For [AppBarButton](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.appbarbutton) and [AppBarToggleButton](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.appbartogglebutton) objects, the keyboard accelerator is automatically appended to the Label string.

 ```xaml
 <AppBarButton Label="Save" Icon="Save">